Julia Stiles, Chrissy Teigen and More Celebs Who Clapped Back at Mommy Shamers

 After the mounting comments, Stiles finally broke her silence and addressed many of the trolls on Friday.

-She explained that the reason he was in the position he was in was so that she could keep her son's face away from prying eyes.
+She explained that the reason he was in that position was so that she could keep her son's face away from prying eyes.

 After the reality star posted about North West's first swimming lesson back in December 2013, a Twitter troll snarked on the E! star, writing it was nice to see mother and daughter together "for a change."